What is a CMMS?

 Considerations when selecting CMMS software

 Selecting and implementing an effective CMMS requires consideration of functional and technological factors.
-Providers and adopters may use the terms CMMS and EAM interchangeably in this context, which is acceptable because of the overlap in their capabilities.
+Providers and adopters might use the terms CMMS and EAM interchangeably in this context, which is acceptable because of the overlap in their capabilities.

 IDC also points out that aligning staffing and development resources with asset management can be critical: “The function is often under-resourced in terms of staffing, training and development.
 This under-resourcing erodes motivation and creates a counterproductive culture among the staff.”

-Infographic: IBM Maximo helps optimize assets and operations (1.3 MB)
+Infographic: IBM Maximo helps optimize assets and operations

 The push to SaaS

-According to IBM, “When choosing asset management software, organizations are increasingly gravitating toward software as a service (SaaS) — a cloud-based delivery model in which software is hosted centrally by a vendor and available on demand.”
+According to IBM, “When choosing asset management software, organizations are increasingly gravitating toward SaaS, a cloud-based delivery model in which software is hosted centrally by a vendor and available on demand.”

 SaaS, as a technology approach, addresses some prime functional factors:

-IBM Solutions
+IBM solutions

 Asset management